-As of September, 2018, immigration to Quebec through the Quebec Skilled Worker Program is being conducted through a new ‘expression of interest’ system to manage applications.
+Immigration to Quebec through the Quebec Skilled Worker Program is now being conducted through a new ‘expression of interest’ system to manage applications.
 This system is known as the ‘Arrima’ portal.

 Note that Quebec’s Arrima immigration system is only available in French, though French ability is not an absolute requirement to immigrate to Quebec.
 Candidates with limited or no French ability may submit a profile.

 Immigration to Quebec is conducted in a unique way, separate from the government of Canada’s selection criteria.
 Individuals and families who want to become economic permanent residents of Canada and reside in a location in the province of Quebec, such as Montreal, must go through the Quebec immigration system.

 Quebec immigration applicants go through a two-step process.
 First, they must be eligible for and obtain a Quebec Selection Certificate (Certificat de sélection du Québec, or CSQ).
 This important document signifies that the applicant has been selected to settle in Quebec.